 The smelter will have a processing capacity of approximately 1.2 Mtpa of dry concentrate feed and is designed to run on a blend of concentrate produced from the Kakula (Phase 1 and 2) and Kamoa (Phase 3 and planned Phase 4) concentrators.
 Under the Kamoa-Kakula 2023 Integrated Development Plan, the smelter is projected to accommodate approximately 80% of Kamoa-Kakula's total concentrate production.

 Kamoa-Kakula will also continue to toll-treat concentrates under a 10-year agreement with the Lualaba Copper Smelter (LCS), located approximately 50 kilometres from Kamoa-Kakula, near the town of Kolwezi.
 Deliveries to LCS currently account for approximately 150,000 tonnes of copper concentrate annually.

-Photo: The Phase 2 smelter construction site with the Phase 1 and Phase 2 concentrators in the background.
+The Phase 2 smelter construction site with the Phase 1 and Phase 2 concentrators in the background.
 The smelter complex remains on schedule for commissioning in Q4 2024.

 As a by-product, the smelter will also produce in the region of 650,000 to 800,000 tonnes per year of high-strength sulphuric acid.
 There is a strong demand for sulphuric acid in the DRC, as it is used to leach copper from oxide ores through the SX-EW (solvent extraction and electrowinning) process.
 In 2023, approximately 6 million tonnes of acid were consumed by mining operations in the DRC.
 Domestic acid demand is expected to increase to over 7 million tonnes in the short to medium term.
-The market price for acid in the DRC is comparatively expensive, as most of the high-strength sulphuric acid consumed is imported first as sulphur, with high associated transportation costs, and burned in domestic acid plants to create liquid high-strength sulphuric acid.
+The market price for acid in the DRC is comparatively expensive, as most of the high-strength sulphuric acid.
 Offtake contracts for the high-strength sulphuric acid produced by the smelter are well advanced with local purchasers.

 The on-site smelter will offer transformative financial benefits for the Kamoa-Kakula Copper Complex, most significantly a material reduction in logistics costs, and to a lesser extent reduced concentrate treatment charges and local taxes, as well as revenue from acid sales.
 Logistics costs accounted for 33% of Kamoa-Kakula's total cash cost (C1) during Q4 2023, and the volume of shipments is expected to more than halve following the smelter start-up as trucks will transport 99+%-pure blister copper anodes instead of concentrate with approximately 50% contained copper.
-Smelting on-site is expected to drive a decrease in average cash cost (C1) of approximately 20%.
+Smelting onsite is expected to drive a decrease in average cash cost (C1) of approximately 20%.

-Photo: Construction of the main smelter building for the Phase 3 direct-to-blister flash furnace and electric slag cleaning furnace is well advanced.
+Construction of the main smelter building for the Phase 3 direct-to-blister flash furnace and electric slag cleaning furnace is well advanced.